Stormy9/Stormy9.github.io/CS460/references/bootstrap/index.md

 While you *can* nest `container`s if you want -- but it's usually overkill, and there's really no reason to.

-Once you have your main `container`, you can make use of Bootsrap's Grid System -- which makes content layout a lot easier than the "old days" of doing `<div>` and `float`s.
-Although that was fun and a little challenging at first, this is quicker/easier.   [=
+Once you have your main `container`, you can make use of Bootsrap's Grid System -- which makes content layout a lot easier/quicker than the "old days" of floating divs.....

+Okay, so I don't think we actually floated divs, but isn't floating divs fun to think about?   [=

+We did use `<div>` and `float`, plus setting `width`, `margin`, `padding` and things like that.
+Although that was fun (tho a little challenging at first) this is quicker/easier.   [=

 <br>